DavisPL-Teaching/261/lecture3/README.md

-# Lecture 3: First-order logic
+# Lecture 3: Interactive verification

-A crash course in first-order logic.
-We are working in Dafny.
+Introduction to interactive verification in Dafny.
+We will start with examples, then first-order logic, then get into program logics.

 ## Tuesday, April 29

 Announcements:

-- Mid-quarter survey:
+- Mid-quarter survey is out:
   https://forms.gle/hNz9c6jXkcSXUqXH7

+  Please fill it out!
+I really value your feedback!

+  More theory vs. more practice vote: currently at 2 votes vs. 3 votes

+Upcoming deadlines:

+- Due Friday: Mid-quarter survey, Project proposal

+- Due Monday: Hw2

+Plan:

+- A problem from last time that will be helpful on the homework

+- Start with some slides

+- Intro to interactive verification in Dafny starting with some examples, then first-order logic, then program logic.

+Also covered on slides:

+- A note on industry applications

 - Some help on the project:
-  runtime vs. at compile time
+  think about what you want to verify at runtime vs. at compile time.

-- Reminders: proposal due Friday, HW2 due Monday

-Plan:

-- A note on industry and applications

-- First-order logic